nf676323-pixel/ICT-project/README.md

 # ICT-project
-information and communication technology(a project of making magazine)
+information and communication technology(a project of making magazine on pakistani culture)